grbfacet/facet/beam-acceleration-tutorial.md

 ---
 layout: default
-title: Tutorial - Beam Acceleration
+title: The acceleration of particle beams
 pagetype: tutorial
 ---